dario-vega/demo-lab-baggage/README.md

 Having set up the policy and the dynamic group, you can then include a call to a 'resource principal provider' in your function code.
 The resource principal provider uses a resource provider session token (RPST) that enables the function to authenticate itself with other Oracle Cloud Infrastructure services.
 The token is only valid for the resources to which the dynamic group has been granted access.

-Dynamic groups allow you to group Oracle Cloud Infrastructure compute instances as "principal" actors (similar to user groups).
+**Dynamic groups** allow you to group Oracle Cloud Infrastructure compute instances as "principal" actors (similar to user groups).
 You can then create policies to permit instances to make API calls against Oracle Cloud Infrastructure services.
 When you create a dynamic group, rather than adding members explicitly to the group, you instead define a set of matching rules to define the group members

 ![Working](DynamicGroup.png)

-Oracle NoSQL Database Cloud Service uses Oracle Cloud Infrastructure Identity and Access Management to provide secure access to Oracle Cloud.
-Oracle Cloud Infrastructure Identity and Access Management enables you to create user accounts and give users permission to inspect, read, use, or manage tables.
+**Oracle NoSQL Database Cloud Service uses Oracle Cloud Infrastructure Identity and Access Management to provide secure access to Oracle Cloud.** Oracle Cloud Infrastructure Identity and Access Management enables you to create user accounts and give users permission to inspect, read, use, or manage tables.

-For demo purpose, I am providing all rights to the Dynamic Group created.
-You can find more information about NoSQL Privileges - [Policy Reference] (https://docs.oracle.com/en/cloud/paas/nosql-cloud/csnsd/policy-reference.html#GUID-C194529F-2B38-4BDE-9777-2D3C0CF248D3)
+For demo purpose, I am providing all rights to the Dynamic Group created but You can find more information about NoSQL Privileges in the documentation- [Policy Reference] (https://docs.oracle.com/en/cloud/paas/nosql-cloud/csnsd/policy-reference.html#GUID-C194529F-2B38-4BDE-9777-2D3C0CF248D3)

 ![Working](Policies.png)